 • Target Audience for this Travel Guide?
 Budget travelers who don’t like to stray too far from the beaten path.
 You want to see the major tourist attractions, but you also want to be an informed traveler who appreciates the history and architectural beauty.

 • Pros: Beautiful maps, including country maps, city maps and subway maps.
 Pictures and 3D illustrations of the most popular travel destinations.
+The guide also includes top experiences in China, offering a curated selection of must-see attractions and unique activities.

 • Cons: DK China has a limited selection of hotels and restaurants, especially when compared to the Lonely Planet.
 Only covers the most popular tourist destinations.